linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 02 Determinants of Interest Rates.md

 The household sector (consumer sector) is one of the largest suppliers of loanable funds in the United States—84.66 trillion in 2019.
 Households supply funds when they have excess income or want to reallocate their asset portfolio holdings.
 For example, during times of high economic growth, households may replace part of their cash holdings with earning assets (i.e., by supplying loanable funds in exchange for holding securities).
 As the total wealth of a consumer increases, the total supply of loanable funds from that consumer will also generally increase.
 Households determine their supply of loanable funds not only on the basis of the general level of interest rates and their total wealth, but also on the risk of securities investments.
 The greater the perceived risk of securities investments, the less households are willing to invest at each interest rate.
 Further, the supply of loanable funds from households also depends on their immediate spending needs.
 For example, near-term educational or medical expenditures will reduce the supply of funds from a given household.

-Higher interest rates will also result in higher supplies of funds from the U.S. business sector ( \$28.06 trillion from nonfinancial business and\$ 98.47 trillion from financial business in 2019), which often has excess cash, or working capital, that it can invest for short periods of time in financial assets.
+Higher interest rates will also result in higher supplies of funds from the U.S. business sector ($28.06 trillion from nonfinancial business and $98.47 trillion from financial business in 2019), which often has excess cash, or working capital, that it can invest for short periods of time in financial assets.
 In addition to the interest rates on these investments, the expected risk on financial securities and their businesses' future investment needs will affect their overall supply of funds.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/5dd3cc9ad01334f04430a8dbbe3009db866af8c5b37e4f627ddb4a99a9aaac25.jpg)